 - Faculty members as well as staff directly involved in administering systems and providing support for program software may install the software on their personal computers

-- Infrastructure product licenses – vSphere, vCloud and related products – are provided by VMAP for personal use in gaining hands-on experience with the products.
+- Infrastructure product licenses – vSphere, vCloud and related products – are provided by the Academic Software Licensing Program for personal use in gaining hands-on experience with the products

 The designated Program Administrator (PA) must be an employee of the department or group and is responsible for administering, managing, and enforcing the guidelines set by the EULA for the VMware Academic Program (“Academic EULA”)